Skip to main content

 Automation with Terraform

-This guide will allow you to deploy your first instances on the Trust Cloud in less than 5 minutes.
+This guide will enable you to deploy your first instances on the Cloud de Confiance in less than 5 minutes.

 Prerequisites

-- Have subscribed to the Cloud Temple offer (subscription to the IaaS offer).
+1. Have subscribed to the Cloud Temple product (subscription to the IaaS product).

-- Have the permissions enabled for the 'IaaS' object driver
+2. Have permissions enabled for the 'IaaS' object driver.

-In this section, we will see how to deploy a virtual machine on the Trust Cloud via the Cloud Temple Terraform provider in a few minutes.
-If you have not yet used the Cloud Temple provider, follow the instructions at this address to install it and authenticate to your tenant.
+In this section, we will see how to deploy a virtual machine on the Cloud de Confiance in a few minutes using the Terraform Cloud Temple provider.
+If you have not yet used the Cloud Temple provider, follow the instructions at the following address to install it and authenticate to your tenant.

-We will start by creating a .tf file that describes the instance we want to deploy.
+We will start by creating a .tf file that describes the instance we wish to deploy.
 The following script allows you to deploy a virtual machine from scratch.

 data "cloudtemple_compute_virtual_datacenter" "dc" {